Ahmad Hasan Dani: Visiting, research and honorary positions

 During his associate professorship at Dhaka University, Dani worked as a research fellow at the School of Oriental and African Studies, University of London (1958–59).
 Later, in 1969 he became Asian Fellow at the Australian National University, Canberra.
 In 1974, he went to the University of Pennsylvania in Philadelphia as a visiting scholar.
-In 1977, he was visiting professor at the University of Wisconsin–Madison.
+In 1977, he was a visiting professor at the University of Wisconsin–Madison.
 Over the span of his career, Dani was awarded honorary fellowships of Royal Asiatic Society of Bangladesh (1969), German Archaeological Institute (1981), Istituto Italiano per l'Africa e l'Oriente (IsMEO) (1986) and Royal Asiatic Society (1991).

-In 1991, Dani was made honorary citizen of Bukhara and honorary member of Paivand Society in Tajikistan.
-He was made honorary life patron of Al-Shifa Trust, Rawalpindi in 1993.
+In 1991, Dani was made an honorary citizen of Bukhara and an honorary member of the Paivand Society in Tajikistan.
+He was made an honorary life patron of Al-Shifa Trust, Rawalpindi in 1993.

 Research contributions

 Dani remained engaged in excavation works on the pre-Indus civilization site of Rehman Dheri in Northern Pakistan.
 He also made a number of discoveries of Gandhara sites in Peshawar and Swat Valleys, and worked on Indo-Greek sites in Dir.
 From 1985, he was involved in research focusing on the documentation of the rock carvings and inscriptions on ancient remains from the Neolithic age in the high mountain region of Northern Pakistan along with Harald Hauptmann of Heidelberg Academy of Sciences, University of Heidelberg.
-He also led the UNESCO teams for the Desert Route Expedition of the Silk Road in China (1990) and the Steppe Route Expedition of the Silk Road in the Soviet Union(1991).
+He also led the UNESCO teams for the Desert Route Expedition of the Silk Road in China (1990) and the Steppe Route Expedition of the Silk Road in the Soviet Union (1991).

 From his extensive fieldwork and research experience, Dani refuted any influence of South Indian culture on the Indus Valley civilization.
 Using a geographic perspective of the socio-political systems and cultural distribution of the Indus Basin and surrounding hinterland, he observed that the Indo-Gangetic Plain did not play any significant role in the development of Indus Valley culture.
 Nor was there any invasion from the seaside during the Bronze Age, although the coastline facilitated maritime trade.
 The major influence, according to Dani, came from Central Asia in the west.
 He asserted that the hilly western borderland that appears as a boundary to the external eye is actually a network of hill plateaus where the local people have always moved freely.
 He therefore argued that the cultural history of Pakistan is more closely related to Central Asia through Buddhist, Persian and later Sufism influences.

 Dani maintained that despite the Arabian Sea allowing the Meluhhans to establish trade relations with Mesopotamia and Ancient Egypt, the majority of historical movements occurred between Central and South Asia.
 The geographic location as a link between the two regions has characterised the relationship "between the people of Pakistan and those of Central Asia in the field of culture, language, literature, food, dress, furniture and folklore".